gsalaman/vault_game/README.md

 * Flash ring.
 Has a count (6), and then a "next update time" + 200 ms
 * Then back to "waiting for press.

+The state game is a little more involved:
+  * Want an idle state where we're doing nothing.
+Not really gonna be used for simultaneous, but good for when we do sequential
+  * Waiting for input state:  flash symbol, look for button
+  * button success state:  you got it right...flash all
+  * puzzle success state:  flash all again?
+Faster?
+Open vault.
+Here for 5 seconds, then back to either idle or waiting for input.